 Regulatory Investigations and Proceedings

-Our attorneys offer substantial experience in defending individuals and firms in regulatory investigations and proceedings.
-The firm has had significant experience with the Securities and Exchange Commission, FINRA, the Alabama Securities Commission, and other state regulators.
-We value our good working relationships with the Alabama Attorney General and with the Director and General Counsel of the Alabama Securities Commission, and the Enforcement Staff of the SEC in various regions.
+Our attorneys offer substantial experience and routinely defend individuals and firms in regulatory investigations and proceedings by the Securities and Exchange Commission (SEC), FINRA, the Alabama Securities Commission, and other state regulators.
+We value our good working relationships with the Alabama Attorney General, the Director and General Counsel of the Alabama Securities Commission, and the Enforcement Staff of the SEC in various regions.

 Local Counsel Representation